Knowledge quiz

 Separate one of these from the rest - brood, foragers, queen, for example:

-A split,remove the queen elsewhere in a Nuc that contains plenty of young bees and mostly sealed brood.
-Reducing the residual QCs to one in the home colony is prudent, but some say it is unnecessary.
-Some say reduce the queen cells in the swarm, but others say it is unnecessary.
+A split, remove the queen elsewhere in a Nuc that contains plenty of young bees and mostly sealed brood.
+Reducing the residual QCs to one in the home colony.

 A popular method is an artificial swarm; remove the brood frames plus bees into a new hive situated at least one metre from the home position and reduce the QC to one.
 The queen goes to the home position, and the flyers automatically join her.
 The home position gets the supers.
 The queen must have comb to lay in as foragers can barely draw comb let alone feed brood.